 faq - QUESTIONS AND ANSWERS

 After inserting the stomach balloon, it will be filled with saline.
-The balloon will partially fill the stomach to help a person feel less hungry so that he or she can consume smaller portions of food and still feel satisfied with the amount.
+The balloon will partially fill the stomach to help a person feel less hungry so that they can consume smaller portions of food and still feel satisfied with the amount.

 This procedure is performed by a qualified gastroenterologist and trained nursing staff.